firefly-oss/lib-common-auth/README.md

 1. **Missing required headers**: Ensure that your API Gateway or Istio configuration correctly injects the required headers (X-Party-ID, X-Employee-ID, X-Service-Account-ID, X-Auth-Roles, X-Auth-Scopes).

-2. **Incorrect parameter names**: When using `@RequiresOwnership` or `@CheckAccess`, ensure that the parameter name or index is correct.
+2. **Incorrect parameter names**: When using `@RequiresOwnership`, ensure that the parameter name or index is correct.
 Incorrect parameter references will result in runtime errors.

 3. **Complex SpEL expressions**: Avoid overly complex SpEL expressions in `@RequiresExpression` or `@PreAuthorize` annotations.
 Complex expressions are harder to test and maintain.